cgsimmons/targeting-set-splitter/README.md

 ## Testing

-Simply run the test script for a simple test.
+Run the test script for a simple test.
 If successful, **true** will print to the console.

 ```bash
 node ./test.js